 "The thirst has gone, the veins have been moistened, and the reward has been secured, if Allah wills."
 Likewise, throughout our lives we should undergo struggle and difficulties in seeking knowledge, establishing the dīn of Allah on His earth, and staying away from the ḥarām.
 And at the time of death, we hope that we will also figuratively say, "The thirst has gone, the veins have been moistened, and the reward has been secured, if Allah wills."
-The difficulties have come to an end, and we hope for a great reward from Allah.
+The difficulties have come to an end, and we hope for a great reward by Allah, al-ʿAzīm (The Magnificent).